MedAux/tidy_HL7_msgs/README.rst

 Tidy HL7 Messages
 =================
-A simple utility to parse and tidy HL7 message segments
+A simple Python utility to parse and tidy HL7 message segments

 Example
 -------